Learn more about the factors that dictate your car insurance rates, compare top insurers, and save.

 Between the ages of 30 and 60, car insurance rates don’t fluctuate much based only on age.
 As you get into your late 50s and 60s, your age becomes a more important determinant of your rate.
 For a profile of a married couple without children drivers, Geico and Progressive offer the cheapest rates, all other metrics constant.

-6-month premiums for seniors
+6-month car insurance premiums for seniors

 Looking for more information?
 See our additional articles.